 A trip to Milan is not complete without a visit to see Leonardo da Vinci’s world renowned artwork, The Last Supper.
-This fresco painted on the walls of the dining room of the former Dominican monastery, Santa Maria delle Grazie, depicts Jesus’ last supper with his apostles.
-It is one of the Western world’s most recognisable artworks and a must-see painting on a trip to Italy.
+This fresco, painted on the walls of the dining room of the former Dominican monastery, Santa Maria delle Grazie, depicts Jesus’ last supper with his apostles.
+It is one of the Western world’s most recognizable artworks and a must-see painting on any trip to Italy.

 Painted in the 1400s the artwork is located in its original position today, despite having been through a turbulent history; environmental challenges, centuries of restorations and bombings in the Second World War that left the painting exposed to the elements for several years.

 Several attempts at restoration, including the use of inappropriate materials and techniques, have also contributed to the deterioration of the painting.
 In recent decades, extensive restoration efforts have been undertaken to stabilize and preserve the remaining fragments of the original artwork.